DamRsn/juce-opengl-crash/README.md

 # JUCE D2D and OpenGL issues demo

-Simple reproducible example of graphics issues on latest juce, with multiple instances (D2D and OpenGL).
+Simple reproducible example of graphics issues on latest juce, with multiple instances.

 What this repo is:

-- A tiny JUCE audio plugin project that demonstrates freezing UI on multiple instance when using Direct2D or OpenGL.
+- A tiny JUCE audio plugin project that demonstrates freezing UI on multiple instances when using Direct2D.
 - The project uses JUCE `develop` as a submodule (see the `JUCE/` folder).

 Plugin UI